20250226_165432

 How will the solar farm connect to the grid?

 A substation will be located in the west of the site, which will be connected to a pylon approximately 2km of the site.
-Currently the plans are to lay a cable within Mansul Road and Petherton Road/North Newton Road, to connect to the pylon.
+Currently the plans are to lay a cable within Maunsel Road and Petherton Road/North Newton Road, to connect to the pylon.
+The construction and laying of the cable is to be part of a separate planning application and does not form part of this application.